Azure/AML-Kubernetes/README.md

 As part of Azure Machine Learning (AzureML) service capabilities, AzureML Kubernetes extends AzureML service capabilities seamlessly from Azure cloud setting to any infrastructure across on-premises, multicloud, and the edge.
 With a simple AzureML extension deployment, you can instantly onboard your teams of ML professionals with productivity tools for full ML lifecycle, and have access to both Azure managed compute and customer managed Kubernetes anywhere.
 Your teams of ML professionals are flexible to build, train, and deploy models wherever and whenever business requires so and get consistent ML experience across different infrastructures.

-For any of a Kubernetes cluster in cloud or on-premises, you can easily bring your cluster to AzureML as a compute target by deploying AzureML extension to the cluster,
+You can easily bring AzureML capabilities to your Kubernetes cluster from cloud or on-premises by deploying AzureML extension.

-- For Azure Kubernetes Servce (AKS) in Azure, you can deploy AzureML extension to it directly.
-See [Deploy and manage cluster extensions for Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/cluster-extensions).
+- For Azure Kubernetes Service (AKS) in Azure, deploy AzureML extension to the AKS directly.
+For more information, see [Deploy and manage cluster extensions for Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/cluster-extensions).
 - For Kubernetes clusters on-premises or from other cloud providers, you can connect the cluster with Azure Arc, then deploy AzureML extension.
-See [Azure Arc-enabled Kubernetes](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview).
+For more information, see [Azure Arc-enabled Kubernetes](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview).

 This repository is intended to serve as an information hub for customers and partners who are interested in Azure Machine Learning anywhere with Kubernetes.
 Use this repository for onboarding and testing instructions as well as an avenue to provide feedback, issues, enhancement requests and stay up to date as the product evolves.